Interface Definitions - C++

 *

-* @param [in] qe the query expression
+* @param [in] qe Query expression

-* @param [out] ret_qds the result set
+* @param [out] ret_qds Result set

 */

-int query(storage::QueryExpression *qe, ResultSet *&ret_qds);
+int query(storage::QueryExpression* qe, ResultSet*& ret_qds);

 /**